ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

     :prepare $mytoken this is a sentence.

-The `$cs_prepass` variable contains optional script that will be executed before the main control script is executed.
+The `$cs_prepass` variable contains optional topic script that will be executed before the main control script is executed.
+The topic should be flagged SYSTEM so it does not erase itself as it gets used.

 The advantage of `$cs_prepass` is that it is also executed by `:prepare`, so you can see traces of it there.
 If you want to see preparation w/o this topic